GENERAL INFORMATION: 503-823-4000

 A. General.
 ORS 455.155 gives the Department of Consumer and Business Services the authority to create a statewide permit and inspection system for minor construction work.
 The Oregon Building Codes Division under the Department of Consumer and Business Services has created a mandatory statewide minor labels program.
 Implementation rules are found in Oregon Administrative Rules 918-100-0000 through 918-100-0060.
 The Bureau, in accordance with OAR 918-100-0060, shall conduct inspections and issue necessary correction notices for minor plumbing labels issued pursuant to the statewide minor labels program.

-(Amended by Ordinance No. 170576, effective November 1, 1996.)
+(Amended by Ordinance Nos.
+170576 and 188647, effective November 17, 2017.)
 The Plumbing Inspector has authority to issue a permit for work regulated by this Title to a bona fide owner of a single-family residential structure.
-In issuance of the permit, he shall consider where
+In issuance of the permit, the Plumbing Inspector shall consider where:

 A. The owner has demonstrated a thorough knowledge of the work to be performed;